Rehoboth (Chappaqua, New York): History

 In the early 1850s, Horace Greeley, editor of the New York Tribune and a former congressman, bought a house in Chappaqua near the New York and Harlem Railroad station.
-In addition to giving his family a quiet and cool place to escape the city during hot summers, he also bought some land in the vicinity to use as a small farm, where he tested experimental agricultural techniques he had become aware of.
+In addition to giving his family a quiet and cool place to escape the city during hot summers, he also bought some land in the vicinity to use as a small farm, where he tested experimental agricultural techniques he had become interested in.
 His weekly column in the paper on the results of these tests made the Tribune one of the most widely read papers in rural America at that time.

-One of the things he also wanted to test was whether concrete would be a good material for ancillary farm buildings, such as barns.
+One prospect Greeley wanted to test was whether concrete would be a good material for ancillary farm buildings such as barns.
 At the time it was not known whether it would be able to withstand colder winters common in places like Chappaqua.
-Despite his lack of architectural experience, Greeley designed a dairy barn for his property to be built of concrete.
-He took advantage of the slope of the land to construct a building with entrances at all three of its levels—the top for hay, the second for cattle, and the ground floor for storage and waste removal.
+Despite his lack of architectural experience, Greeley designed a dairy barn for his property.
+He took advantage of the slope of the land to construct a building with entrances on all three levels—the top for hay, the middle for cattle, and the ground floor for storage and waste removal.
 The model saved labor and money, and would be widely copied by others.

-The barn became an attraction, drawing people to visit Chappaqua from far away.
+The barn became an attraction drawing visitors to Chappaqua from far away.
 Greeley was proud of it, and considered it his finest accomplishment.
 "I calculate that this barn will be abidingly useful," he wrote in his autobiography, "long after I shall have been utterly forgotten."
 It remained standing and sound after his death in 1872, following his unsuccessful run for president.